 In Ohio in 2015, there were over 125,000 reported non-fatal workplace injuries.
 Most employees returned to work promptly.
 Many suffered no significant lasting effects of their injuries, and they recovered fully.
 Unfortunately, there were others who were not so lucky.
 For some Ohio and Columbus workers, a workplace injury or illness leaves them with permanent physical damage.
 For those employees, life is forever changed.
 While they may work, their earning capacity may be diminished, and their personal lives may not be the same.
-To help address some challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefits.
+To help address some challenges these workers face, the Ohio workers’ compensation system offers permanent partial disability benefit for Ohio BWC claimants

-Permanent Partial Disability Benefits for Injured Ohio Workers
+Permanent Partial Disability Benefits for Ohio BWC claimants

-Permanent partial disability (PPD) is offered to Columbus and Ohio workers who experience residual damage after a work-related illness or injury.
-Residual damage is permanent injury that cannot be resolved; an employee has recovered as fully as is possible, but will never return to the same physical state as before the injury.
+Permanent partial disability (PPD) is offered to Ohio BWC claimants who experience residual damage after a work-related illness or injury.
+Residual damage is a permanent injury that cannot be resolved; an employee has recovered as fully as possible but will never return to the same physical state as before the injury.
 Often, this means that the employee cannot work and earn income in the same manner.
 Permanent partial disability benefits seek to address the loss of earning capacity created by the injury.

 For example, consider a factory worker with a piece of equipment falling on his arm, breaking his elbow.
 He receives proper treatment and heals.
 However, after the injury, he cannot extend his arm.
 While he may perform job functions and still work, he has suffered a permanent injury that could qualify for PPD benefits.

 Compensation for Permanent Partial Disability for Ohio BWC claimants

 Permanent partial disability benefits are paid every other week, like most workers’ compensation benefits.
 Typically, the amount is based on two-thirds of the worker’s average weekly wage, though the amount may not exceed one-third of the statewide average weekly wage.